Distributed-DeadLock/g_runner_logic/README.md

 -------------

 The mod adds a Black Chestplate if the 3d_armor mod is installed.
-(same armor values as crystal, but with 3x durability.
+(same armor values as crystal, but with more durability.
 Not craftable)

 The Black Chestplate will be awarded to players who reach position 1 on the global Highscore-Table.